AnaMelisaGo/portfolio-4-vintage-cars/README.md

 * ColorZilla is an eyedropper extension that assists web developers and graphic designers with color related tasks.
 Used in this project to pick colors.

+* Amiresponsive to mockup the webpage responsive design.

 * Validator used:
    - [W3C Markup Validator](https://validator.w3.org/)
    - [W3C CSS Validator](https://validator.w3.org/)